RileyLeff/sapflux/planning/writeups/02_database_and_storage.md

 );
 ```

 **Logger Alias Resolution**: `datalogger_aliases` maintains every alternate ID ever observed in the raw files.
-Aliases are stored with a `TSTZRANGE`, letting the system fail fast if two active deployments claim the same alias during overlapping periods.
+Aliases are stored with a `TSTZRANGE`, and exclusion constraints forbid both overlaps and "touching" windows, so back-to-back alias reuse must be separated by a true gap.
 During metadata enrichment the engine first matches on `dataloggers.code`, then on any alias whose range covers the measurement timestamp.
-If multiple matches exist (which is prevented by the exclusion constraint) the transaction is rejected.
+If multiple matches exist (which is prevented by the exclusion constraints) the transaction is rejected.

 ### The Linking Table